Skip to main content

 Before you start, you must have:

-• The marimo operator installed on your cluster
+• The marimo operator installed on your cluster.

-• kubectl installed and configured to access your cluster
+• kubectl installed and configured to access your cluster.

-• kubectl-marimo installed (uv tool install kubectl-marimo)
+• kubectl-marimo installed (uv tool install kubectl-marimo).

 What you'll use

-You’ll use these tools and services:
+You use these tools and services:

 Get the example

 The marimo-operator TensorRT example includes both a notebook file and a plain YAML manifest.
 Use whichever fits your workflow.
+Both options deploy the same workload.
+Choose Option A for an interactive notebook-first experience, or Option B if you prefer to manage Kubernetes resources declaratively.

 Option A: CLI plugin (interactive)